emmercm/www/src/blog/_homebrew-casks.md

 fe80d7e571d831942cf19f923be20db84bcd8738:Casks/c/corretto.rb:  version "24.0.0.36.2"
 ```

-Then, we'll "extract" (copy) a specific version of a formula into our local tap.
+Then, we'll write the contents of the desired file version to our local tap.
 Again, we'll only need to do this once ever:

 ```shell
 cd  "$(brew  --repository homebrew/cask)"